siberoloji/siberoloji.github.io/content/en/docs/programming/HTML/1-html-programming-learning-topics.md

 ## HTML Sitemap

-* the Importance of a Sitemap: For both users and search engines.
+* The Importance of a Sitemap: For both users and search engines.

 * Creating an HTML Sitemap: Organizing links in a structured format.